logicalclocks/kserve/docs/samples/explanation/art/mnist/README.md

 # Using ART to get adversarial examples for MNIST classifications

 This is an example to show how adversarially modified inputs can trick models to predict incorrectly to highlight model vulnerability to adversarial attacks.
-It is using the [Adversarial Robustness Toolbox (ART)](https://adversarial-robustness-toolbox.org/) on KFServing.
+It is using the [Adversarial Robustness Toolbox (ART)](https://adversarial-robustness-toolbox.org/) integrated with KServe.
 ART provides tools that enable developers to evaluate, defend, and verify ML models and applications against adversarial threats.
 Apart from giving capabilities to craft [adversarial attacks](https://github.com/Trusted-AI/adversarial-robustness-toolbox/wiki/ART-Attacks), it also provides [algorithms to defend](https://github.com/Trusted-AI/adversarial-robustness-toolbox/wiki/ART-Defences) against them.

 We will be using the MNIST dataset which is a dataset of handwritten digits and find adversarial examples which will can make the model predict a classification incorrectly, thereby showing the vulnerability of the model against adversarial attacks.